 Section G. Compensation.

 No compensation shall be paid to directors for their services as directors.
-Board Members may not hold a tuition compensated Committee Director Position in TRIT that offers tuition compensation.
+Board Members may not hold a tuition compensated Committee Director Position in TSTT that offers tuition compensation.
 Employees and coaches may serve, with voting privileges, on the Board.

 Section J. Special Meetings of the Board.